-- Development, homeostasis, and plasticity
+- Development, synapses, and behavior

 Abstracts received before the abstract deadline will be considered for poster presentations and/or a limited number of oral presentations.
 If your abstract is accepted, it will be included in our online abstract booklet that will be distributed to all conference participants.

 Any abstracts submitted after the deadline will be eligible for poster presentations only.
 Please also note that we can only allow one abstract per presenting author.
 Abstracts will not be published and authors also reserve the right to publish their work elsewhere.